-These are still very common issues.
-What these results illustrate is the lack of control over account lifecycle that many SaaS scenarios present.
-Account management and lifecycle maintenance aren't the only issues when it comes to
+What these issues illustrate is a lack of control over the account lifecycle that many SaaS scenarios present.
+But account management and lifecycle maintenance aren't the only issues when it comes to

-To combat issues like the ones the security team discovered, organizations using the cloud today need to develop a governance strategy for identities.
-While some may already have identity and access management (IAM) strategies in place internally, the strategies will still likely need to be adapted for cloud environments.
-For all actual human users, accounts should be directly linked to central directory services like Active Directory, which facilitates provisioning, auditing and deprovisioning the accounts from a central store.
+To combat cloud IAM challenges, organizations need to develop a governance strategy for identities.
+While some may have enterprise IAM strategies in place internally, they will likely need to be adapted for cloud environments.
+For all actual human users, accounts should be directly linked to central directory services, such as Active Directory, which facilitate the provisioning, auditing and deprovisioning of accounts from a central store.

 All SaaS applications should require the use of single sign-on linked to this central directory with federation technology.
 For PaaS and IaaS environments, identity governance can be somewhat trickier as all assets -- servers, serverless code, storage nodes and so on -- can have roles and privileges assigned to them.
 Some of these identities -- whether simple users and groups or more complex role assignments -- may not easily align with a central directory store.
 As such, DevOps teams may find it easier to use cloud-native tools to manage accounts and identities in some scenarios.